hasan-hm1/africa/readme.md

 3. Complex layout with animations.
 4. Use Codable, Extention, and Generics.
 5. Play Video files.
-6. Use Maps with anotations.
+6. Use Maps with annotations.
 7. Optimize the app’s layout for iPad screens.
 8. Transfer an iPad app to a desktop app with MAC CATALYST.